ApuTime/docs/docs/en/documentation/subscription.md

 You can find the subscription in the "Subscription" menu in the upper right corner of the screen by clicking on the profile picture.

-**Note:** You must have management rights to view and manage your subscription.
+**Note**: You must have management rights to view and manage your subscription.

 <figure>
 	<a href="../../assets/images/subscription.jpg" title="Subscription" class="glightbox">